snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/visionos/index.md

 If the immersive space entity autotracking is off (default), the `Open` and `Dismiss` events can still be tracked.
 However, only the `OpenImmersiveSpaceEvent` will have the entity.
 The events themselves have no properties.

-The VisionOS methods `openImmersiveSpace` and `dismissImmersiveSpace` are asynchronous.
+The visionOS methods `openImmersiveSpace` and `dismissImmersiveSpace` are asynchronous.
 We advise that you write your tracking code such that the Snowplow immersive space events await those methods' completion, for accurate tracking.

-## VisionOS entities
+## visionOS entities

 ### Window group entity